rodneyshupe/Cookbook/Recipes/Entrees/Poultry/SweetAndSourChicken.rst

 Chicken
 ^^^^^^^

 - Neutral oil for frying
-- 1 pound boneless skinless chicken thighs, cut into bite-sized pieces
+- 1 pound (450 g) boneless skinless chicken thighs, cut into bite-sized pieces
 - 1/4 cup cornstarch
 - salt and pepper, to taste
 - Diced green onions and sesame seeds for garnish

 Directions
 ----------

 1. SAUCE: Heat a tablespoon of oil in a large skillet over medium high heat, add the peppers & onions and cook over until softened, about 5 minutes - remove to a bowl